The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25: Results

 In all three subsamples, we see a difference between the orientations of mergers that produce LSB galaxies and those that produce late-type HSB galaxies of similar mass.
-Both irregular and pure disk LSB galaxies are three times more likely than their corresponding late-type HSB samples to be the products of co-rotating mergers (defined here as $\mathrm{cos}\phi_\mathrm{orb}>$0.25), while bulge+disk LSB galaxies are twice as likely to have experienced this type of merger.
-We also find that LSB galaxies are 20-30\% less likely to have experienced a perpendicular merger (defined here as -0.25$\leq\mathrm{cos}\phi_\mathrm{orb}\leq$0.25 and indicated by dashed vertical lines in Figure \ref{fig:lsbmerg}) than their HSB counterparts, although this difference is most dramatic in the pure disk group.
-This suggests that \citet{dicintio2019}'s results do, indeed, hold at higher masses in \textsc{Romulus25}, but may be most relevant for galaxies of purely disky morphology.
-A two-sample KS test rejects the hypothesis that pure disk LSB galaxy merger orientations are drawn from the same distribution as those of HSB galaxies with p $<$ 10$^{-6}$, compared to p $\approx$ 0.01 for the other two subsamples.
+Both irregular and pure disk LSB galaxies are 4--5 times more likely than their corresponding late-type HSB samples to be the products of co-rotating mergers (defined here as $\mathrm{cos}\phi_\mathrm{orb}>$0.25), while bulge+disk LSB galaxies are twice as likely to have experienced this type of merger.
+We also find that LSB galaxies are 15--40\% less likely to have experienced a perpendicular merger (defined here as -0.25$\leq\mathrm{cos}\phi_\mathrm{orb}\leq$0.25 and indicated by dashed vertical lines in Figure \ref{fig:lsbmerg}) than their HSB counterparts, with the difference being most dramatic in the pure disk and bulge+disk groups.
+This suggests that \citet{dicintio2019}'s results do, indeed, hold at higher masses in \textsc{Romulus25}, but may be most relevant for galaxies with disky morphologies.
+A two-sample KS test rejects the hypothesis that pure disk or bulge+disk LSB galaxy merger orientations are drawn from the same distribution as those of HSB galaxies with p $<$ 10$^{-3}$, compared to p $\approx$ 0.01 for the irregular galaxy subsample.
 This difference in merger orientation also explains why the last major mergers of LSB galaxies produce more perturbation than those of HSB galaxies, as the timescales associated with aligned, co-rotating mergers are longer than those associated with perpendicular mergers and therefore contribute to a galaxy's PI over a longer period.

 In the bottom panels of Figure \ref{fig:lsbmerg}, we show the distributions of orbital angular momenta for our classical LSB galaxies and mass-matched late-type HSB galaxies.
 Here, orbital angular momentum is calculated for the secondary galaxy at the time of infall.
 LSB galaxies within each of the subsamples tend to have experienced mergers with higher orbital angular momentum configurations than their HSB counterparts.
 This is most significant in the pure disk group, where the median orbital angular momentum is 0.53 dex higher among mergers that produce LSB galaxies, but also holds for the irregular and bulge+disk groups, where the median orbital angular momentum value among LSB galaxy progenitors is $\approx$0.4 dex higher than that of HSB galaxy progenitors.
 In all subsamples, a two-sample KS test rejects the hypothesis that the LSB and HSB galaxy orbital angular momenta are drawn from the same distribution with p $<$ $10^{-3}$.
 As orbital angular momentum is converted into the specific angular momentum of the remnant galaxy during the merger \citep[e.g.,][]{maller2002,vitvitska2002}, this---combined with more efficient momentum conversion via aligned, co-rotating mergers---is likely why we see more spin-up in LSB galaxies than in HSB galaxies following their respective final major mergers.